Mosheh Oinounou

-Mosheh Oinounou (born May 21, 1982) is an American media executive who most recently served as executive producer of CBS Evening News.
+Mosheh Oinounou (born May 21, 1982), also known as Mosh or Mo, is an American media executive and founder of online news outlet, Mo News.
+Previously, he was an executive producer of CBS Evening News.

-Biography
+Early life and education

-Oinounou was raised in Prairie View, Illinois in a Jewish family.
+Oinounou was raised in a Jewish family in Prairie View, Illinois.
 He graduated from Stevenson High School.

-OInounou, known as Mosh or Mo, is a graduate of George Washington University where he received a BA in Political Communication and an MA in Security Policy Studies.
+He graduated from George Washington University with a BA in Political Communication, and an MA in Security Policy Studies.
 He served as editor in chief of the school's biweekly newspaper, The GW Hatchet and was active in Hillel International.

+Career

-He began his media career as a producer at Fox News Channel, initially for Fox News Sunday and later as the network's embedded producer traveling with the 2008 McCain presidential campaign.
-He later worked as an international editor at Bloomberg TV where he covered the great recession and the 2011 Fukushima nuclear disaster.
+Oinounou began his media career as a producer at Fox News Channel, initially for Fox News Sunday, and later as the network's embedded producer traveling with the 2008 McCain presidential campaign.
+He then worked as an international editor at Bloomberg TV, where he covered the "Great Recession" and the Fukushima Daiichi nuclear disaster in 2011.

+CBS

-In 2011 he joined CBS News as a senior producer on the team that helped launch CBS This Morning and received a 2013 Emmy Award for Outstanding Investigative Journalism.
-He then helped to establish CBSN, CBS' digital streaming channel where he served as the launch executive producer.
-In January 2018, he was promoted to executive producer of the CBS Evening News with Jeff Glor where he oversaw daily operations and news programming.
-During his tenure the broadcast was nominated for multiple Emmys and won a Murrow Award.
-In May 2019, he announced he was departing CBS News.
-He founded Mo Digital in 2020, consulting for media organizations on digital content strategy and programming.
+Oinounou joined CBS News in 2011 as a senior producer on the team that helped launch CBS This Morning, and received a News & Documentary Emmy Award in 2013 for Outstanding Investigative Journalism as a producer for CBS News Sunday Morning.
+He was the executive producer for the launch CBSN, a digital streaming channel by CBS.
+He became executive producer of CBS Evening News with Jeff Glor in January 2018, overseeing daily operations and news programming.
+The broadcast was nominated for multiple Emmys, and won a Murrow Award during his tenure.
+He announced in May 2019 that he was departing CBS News.

+Mo News

-He is also the founder and president of Mo News, a news service initially launched on Instagram, devoted to curating, reporting and explaining the headlines.
-In 2022, he launched the regular Mo News Podcast and the Mo Newsletter.
-Oinounou addressed the lessons he has learned from Mo News, and how the mainstream media can improve public trust in a TedX Nashville talk in 2022.
+Oinounou founded Mo Digital in 2020, consulting for media organizations on digital content strategy and programming.
+He started an online news platform on Instagram, Mo News, which is devoted to curating, reporting, and explaining the headlines.
+He launched a podcast and newsletter in 2022.
+He addressed the lessons he has learned from Mo News, and how the mainstream media can improve public trust in a TedX talk in 2022.

 Personal life

-In July 2021, he married Alexandra Lauren Sall.
-A college friend, Rabbi Jonah Zinn, officiated.
+Oinounou married Alexandra Sall in July 2021.